-Arena Corinthians is a new football stadium under construction in Itaquera, near the city of São Paulo.
-The new stadium will host the opening of the 2014 FIFA World Cup in Brazil.
-Sport Club Corinthians Paulista will own and operate the stadium.
+Arena Corinthians is a new football stadium constructed in Itaquera, near the city of São Paulo.
+The new stadium hosts the opening of the 2014 FIFA World Cup in Brazil.
+Sport Club Corinthians Paulista is the owner and operator of the stadium.

-The stadium will have a standard capacity of 48,000 seats.
-It will be added with 20,000 removable seats to meet the minimum requirement of 65,000 seating capacity for hosting the FIFA opening match.
+The stadium has a standard capacity of 48,000 seats and will be fitted with 20,000 removable seats to meet the minimum requirement of 65,000 seats to host the FIFA opening match.

 Corinthians and Odebrecht Infrastructure signed an agreement for the construction of the new stadium in 2010.
-The project was initiated in May 2011 and is scheduled for completion by December 2013.
-The estimated construction cost is R$820m.
+The project was initiated in May 2011 and was scheduled for completion by December 2013 but, hampered due to death of seven workers in November 2013.

 Structure and design of Arena Corinthians

 The architectural design of the Arena Corinthians was framed by Coutinho, Diegues, Lamb Architects.
 The structure is based on a deep foundation integrating precast and root piles.
 The rectangular-shaped stadium is composed of two buildings, one on the west and another on the east side.

 The west building is covered with glass façade, while the east building will have a large LED screen.
 The external walls are covered with ceramic tiles.
 The roof structure based on long trusses will include four layers made of steel, Polyisocyanurate, plasterboard and Firestone UltraPly TPO.
 Around 80% of the structural components including columns, beams, slabs and stairs are of precast elements.

 Arena Corinthians construction details